 Hello friends!
-As promised, here is the skinny on how I DIY’ed my hand-me-down metal tool chests, metal cart, and vintage tool boxes.
+As promised, here is the skinny on how I DIY’ed my hand-me-down metal tool chests, metal cart, my best portable tool box and a couple of other vintage tool boxes.
 They were part of my recent garage makeover for the One Room Challenge.

 Here is what they look like now…

 Here is what “the before” looked like…

 I bought two small tool boxes at a flea market.
 I’m going to use one to show you the process I used to make them over.
 Here is one of them as it was when I bought it.